 These payments of WHT are prepayments of the provider's/ supplier's liability to Income Tax.
-The amounts received are included in the individual or corporate person's income and subject to income tax under the prescribed rates.
+The amounts received are included in the provider's / supplier's income and subject to income tax under the prescribed rates.
 However, a tax credit is provided for the WHT already paid against the total tax liability.

-Payments made to Non-Residents
+Payments made to non-residents